cry-inc/microstl/README.md

 ![CI](https://github.com/cry-inc/microstl/workflows/CMake/badge.svg?branch=master)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A small C++ library for parsing STL mesh files.
+A small C++ library for reading and writing STL mesh files.

 ## Features

 * Supports ASCII and binary STL files
 * Header-only library, no compilation required
 * Single file, easy to add to your project
-* Does not depend on any third party libraries
+* Does not depend on any third-party libraries
 * Works well with your existing mesh data structures
-* Optional vertex deduplication to get a proper face-vertex data structure
+* Optional vertex deduplication after reading (to get a proper face-vertex data structure)
-* The parser itself has constant memory requirements (which are low)
 * Tested with Visual Studio, GCC and Clang
-* CMake project for tests and examples
+* CMake for tests and examples

-## Quickstart
+## Quickstart: Reading a STL file

 1. Download the header file `microstl.h`
 2. Put the file into your include directory